 - Name, address, telephone number, and e-mail address should always be placed at the top of a CV.

-- If relevant, you may also include a fax number or URL of a professional website.
+- If relevant, you may also include the URL of your professional website.

 - Never include information about age, sex, race, marital status, or citizenship status on a CV.